LAST UPDATED: 8/13/24 – Complete Capri, Italy Travel Guide

-The country of Italy is chalk-full of beautiful locations for travelers to visit, but in this Capri Travel Guide I am going to show you why the island of Capri may be my favorite.
+The country of Italy is chock-full of beautiful locations for travelers to visit, but in this Capri, Italy travel guide, I am going to show you why the island of Capri may be my favorite.
 This gorgeous island is one of three islands that are located in Italy’s Bay of Naples, which is part of the Campania region of Italy.
 With breathtaking crystal blue waters, amazing local cuisine, stunning coastal rock formations, and a seemingly endless supply of beautiful views and fun things to do, Capri is a year-round traveler’s paradise.

 At a Glance